 So far, Alan and I have visited two Montana ghost towns.
 We enjoyed the restored ghost town at Bannack State Park, home to Montana’s first territorial capital.
 But Coolidge Ghost Town remains our favorite.
 Exploring a place that’s being reclaimed by nature has a certain appeal, not to mention unique, photogenic qualities.

-Our visit to Coolidge Ghost Town
+How to visit Coolidge Ghost Town

 The trees give the trail a closed-in feeling, blocking out the weak sunlight so that shade accompanies most of our walk.
 Leftover equipment from Montana‘s silver mining history is scattered here and there in rusted piles.

 The community sprung up in 1914 around the Elkhorn Mine and Mill.
 Of course I’m more worried about bears than ghosts, especially since we didn’t bring our bear spray!

-Through the trees on the right side of the trail, Alan and I can barely make out the mill building, once the largest in Montana.
+Through the trees on the right side of the trail, Alan and I can barely make out the mill building, once the largest mine in Montana.
 It will be the only view we get as a gate blocks access to that side of the creek.

 Reaching the edge of town, we find log structures in various states of disrepair, some are no more than a pile of rubble while others are still standing.
 Exploring the structures, I wonder how long it will be until the destructive force of nature eventually tears them all down.

-A remnant of Montana silver mining history
+Coolidge: A remnant of Montana mining history

 Although silver mining history dates to the mid to late 1800’s in these mountains, it wasn’t until 1913 that the Elkhorn Mining District began to thrive.
 That’s when William R. Allen, Montana’s Lieutenant Governor, quit politics to create the Boston-Montana Development Corporation.